 NOTE: Telephone interviews with a sample of AmeriCorps members who serve at case study schools will be conducted in winter 2016.

+MEMBERS’ DUTIES

-Can you please describe your role and duties at the school where you served?
+Can you please describe your role and duties at the school where you serve this school year (2015-16)?

-[]
+[Probe]: At how many schools do you serve?
+How many hours per week on average do you serve across all schools—and how many at [CASE STUDY SCHOOL]?

-Did the activities change throughout the year?
-If so, then why?
+Have your activities changed throughout the school year (2015-16)?
+If so, how and why?

-What are the formal or informal channels among school staff and AmeriCorps members for communicating about school improvement goals[]
+What have you been told about the reasons that School Turnaround AmeriCorps members are needed in your school?
+Who told you this information and how?

+[Note]: this may include the grantee organization, school leader, other school staff, students, written materials, etc.

-school improvement goals What are some of those goals?
+Are you familiar with your school’s improvement goals and/or turnaround plan?
+What are some of those goals?

-[Note]:
+[Note]: School improvement goals = Formal goals communicated by school leadership

+What are the ways that AmeriCorps members (yourself or as a whole) contribute to the school’s capacity to address its turnaround goals?
+Please give me some details about what you mean by this.
+If there are multiple ways, list the top 3 for me.

+Note: interviewer, probe for details about each way they improve the school’s capacity.

-In which of the following ways did you (AmeriCorps members) contribute to the school’s capacity to implement school turnaround program activities? .Specifically, how did you help the school build capacity through…
+If needed, how did you help the school build capacity through…

 Affecting relationships between students and staff.